jhpstevens/30reactprojects/README.md

     Counter likes will change.
     Doubleclick on photo to dislike.
 Counter will decrease.
 P03-2 2.
 Card design We build the card and style it.
 P03-3 3.
-Install and use React Icons to the project
+Install and use React Icons to the project and import img
          npm install react-icons